samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 - "Allowed Callback URLs": Here you will need to add `http://localhost:8080/callback` so that Auth0 knows it can redirect users to this URL after the authentication process.
 - "Allowed Logout URLs": The same idea but for the logout process.
 So, add `http://localhost:8080/` in this field.

-After inserting these values into these fields, hit the _Save Changes_ button at the bottom of the page and leave this page open (as you will need to copy some properties from it soon).
+After inserting these values, hit the _Save Changes_ button at the bottom of the page and leave the page open (you will need to copy some properties from it soon).

 ### Creating a MongoDB Instance Locally